-The first fieldwork season went on in January 2012.
-Its main objective was to survey and map the site using noninvasive remote sensing methods of archaeological prospection to get the best overview of the project’s area and to plan subsequent activities at the site.
-Furthermore, preparations for conservation and presentation of the site have been started by removal of sand accumulated after the end of archaeological research in 1954-5.
-Survey of the site was carried out using traditional method and geomagnetic prospection and kite photography.
-The last was also used for photogrammetric documentation of the site.
+The first fieldwork season of the Ghazali Archaeological Site Presentation Project took place in January 2012.
+Its main objective was to survey and map the site using noninvasive remote-sensing methods of archaeological prospection, in order to get the best overview of the project area and to plan subsequent activities at the site.
+Furthermore, preparations for conservation and presentation of the site were begun by the removal of sand accumulated after the end of the archaeological research from 1954–1955.
+The survey of the site was carried out using both traditional methods and geomagnetic prospection and kite photography.
+The latter was also used for photogrammetric documentation of the site.

-Survey carried out in settlement area allowed for recognizing locations with high magnetic anomalies which have polar (dipole) properties.
+A survey carried out in the settlement area allowed for recognizing locations with high magnetic anomalies that have polar (dipole) properties.
 These are clearly visible on the magnetic map as color scheme dots of lower values (light blue) and high values (red color).
 Hypothetically these are the remains of the industrial iron ore kilns production areas or deposits of industrial rubbish.

-It is worth to mention that the instrument used for geomagnetic survey was invented and constructed by Wieslaw Malkowski, University of Warsaw.
+It is worth mentioning that the instrument used for the geomagnetic survey was invented and constructed by Wiesław Małkowski from the University of Warsaw.

 Kite aerial photogrammetry and photography

-During the short season the katholikon of the monastery and attached building located north of the church with a tank sunk in the floor have been cleared of the sand and stone and brick rubble.
-The building has been so far interpreted of either baptistery or room used during celebration of Epiphany.
-The rubble contained elements of pillars flanking the apse and sundried brick vaulting once sprang over the southern aisle.
-Moreover, pillars and inner walls of the church were cleared of the stone rubble that caused danger for visitors to the monastery.
-This cleaning resulted in discovery of the features of the church absent in the plans published so far and of three fragments of the tombstones, two made of sandstone and one ceramic.
-Two of them were sunk in the floor of the church, one was found in western niche of the south-eastern pastophorium.
+During the short season, the katholikon of the monastery and an attached building, located north of the church, and with a tank sunk in the floor were cleared of sand and stone and brick rubble.
+The building has been so far interpreted as either a baptistery or a room used during the celebration of Epiphany.
+The rubble contained elements of pillars flanking the apse and sundried brick vaulting, once sprang over the southern aisle.
+Moreover, the pillars and the inner walls of the church were cleared of the stone rubble that caused danger to visitors to the monastery.
+This cleaning resulted in the discovery of some features of the church that had been hitherto absent in the published plans, and of three fragments of tombstones, two made of sandstone, and a ceramic one.
+Two of them were sunk into the floor of the church, and the other one was found in the western niche of the south-eastern pastophorium.

-- Tripartite western section with a staircase located in south-western room and a central western bay.
+- A tripartite western section, with a staircase located in the south-western room, and a central western bay.

-- Central part of the church divided into nave and two side aisles.
-There were two entrances located parallel in the northern and southern wall immediately next to the western part of the church.
+- The central part of the church divided into nave and two side aisles.
+There were two entrances located parallel in the northern and southern walls, immediately next to the western part of the church.

-- Tripartite eastern section of the church consisting of the apse filled with synthronon and two ancillary rooms on both sides of the apse connected by the passage behind the apse.
+- A tripartite eastern section of the church, consisting of an apse filled with the synthronon, and two ancillary rooms on both sides of the apse connected by a passage behind the apse.

-There was also western entrance to the church in the north-western room, an unorthodox feature in Nubian church architecture.
-The floor of the church was paved with pottery tiles in the pastophories, baked bricks in the aisles, marble and granite in the sanctuary and sandstone slabs in the western and middle part of the nave.
-Yet it was just an underlay for the lime plaster flooring identical to the plaster on the walls.
-It covered floor of the entire building except sanctuary and probably the north-western room.
-Walls of the church were decorated with the paintings preserved only in north-eastern room and central western bay.
-Wall paintings in the semi-dome over the apse were still to be seen in the nineteenth century.
+There was also a western entrance to the church in the north-western room, an unorthodox feature in Nubian church architecture.
+The floor of the church was paved with pottery tiles in the pastophories, baked bricks in the aisles, marble and granite in the sanctuary, and sandstone slabs in the western and middle parts of the nave.
+Yet it was just an underlay for a lime-plaster flooring identical to the plaster on the walls.
+It covered the floor of the entire building except for the sanctuary and, probably, the north-western room.
+The walls of the church were decorated with paintings preserved only in the north-eastern room and the central western bay.
+Some wall paintings in the semi-dome over the apse could still be seen in the nineteenth century.

-As mentioned above western section of the church was divided into three parts.
-The south-western contained staircase consisting of three flights of steps.
-The entrance was located in its eastern wall and was finished with an arch with the capstone decorated with carved cross.
+As mentioned above, the western section of the church was divided into three parts.
+The south-western one contained a staircase consisting of three flights of steps.
+The entrance was located in its eastern wall and was finished with an arch, its capstone decorated with a carved cross.
 The central bay was open to the nave and all along its walls ran a bench.
-The inner walls of western part were made of well-dressed sandstone blocks up to the height of 1.40 m. starting from that point on the rest of the wall was built of baked brick, making the construction considerably lighter.
+The inner walls of the western part were made of well-dressed sandstone blocks up to the height of 1.40 m.
+Higher up, the rest of the wall was built of baked brick, making the construction considerably lighter.

-Central part of the church was divided into a nave and two side aisles by two rows of pillars, four in each row.
-The pillars rectangular in plan were built of baked brick cushioned with wooden beams laid horizontally.
-Four central pillars were strengthened by pilaster masses which simultaneously supported the arches spanned between them on which in turn leaned a dome.
-Eastern part of the nave, from the point of the middle of the second pair of the pillars was turned into sanctuary and paved with marble and granite.
-In the distance of 4 m from the mouth of the apse there were four pots sunken in the floor in one line spanning over the width of the nave.
-They were used as a support for beams for the construction of wooden templon.
+The central part of the church was divided into a nave and two side aisles by two rows of pillars, four in each row.
+The pillars, rectangular in plan, were built of baked brick cushioned with wooden beams laid horizontally.
+Four central pillars were strengthened by pilaster masses which simultaneously supported the arches spanned between them, on which, in turn, leaned a dome.
+The eastern part of the nave, from the point of the middle of the second pair of pillars, was turned into a sanctuary and paved with marble and granite.
+About 4 m from the mouth of the apse there were four pots sunk in the floor in a single line spanning the width of the nave.
+They were used as supports for beams for the construction of a wooden templon.